 Every year, one or two European cities receive the title of European Capital of Culture.
-In 2018, that title goes to the city of Leeuwarden in the Netherlands.
+In 2018, that title went to the city of Leeuwarden in the Netherlands.
 Leeuwarden is located in the northern part of the Netherlands, in the region of Friesland.
 That region is mostly known abroad for its water activities, but it has so much more to offer.

 To make people aware of this, the city invited me along with a few other Belgian bloggers to come and have a look – or better, a taste.
-In just a little over 24 hours, we visited 8 food hot spots in the city and the wider region that all focus on making, selling or preparing local products.
+In just a little over 24 hours, we visited 8 food hot spots in the city and the wider region that all focus on making, selling, or preparing local products.
 Here they are.

 8 local food hot spots in and around Leeuwarden